 On November 6, 2015, the Museum held a memorial service honoring Bill’s life (see photo below).
 Watch the speakers’ tributes to Bill.

 Fellow mammalogist and Field Museum curator Bruce Patterson honored Bill in a tribute written for the International Federation of Mammalogists.
+Additionally, Bruce's tribute appeared in an issue of In The Field, the Museum's member magazine.
 The Field Museum also invites you to share your own memories or photos of Bill on the Friends of Bill Stanley Facebook page.

 In Bill’s honor, the Museum created the Bill Stanley Memorial Fund.
 Gifts support the interface of exploration and training with Field Museum collections, with special opportunities for students from Africa.